-The goal of sciatica treatment is to relieve the lower body pain and other symptoms that arise when the sciatic nerve becomes compressed or irritated.
-Most forms of non-surgical treatment focus on treating the symptoms rather than the nerve compression itself.
-Because no two cases of sciatica are exactly alike, each treatment plan will be customized to address the specific symptoms exhibited by each patient, whether those symptoms involve a burning pain that courses through the buttocks and thighs, or weakness in one foot that makes walking difficult.
-This means that communication between the physician and the patient is absolutely critical, especially in the early stages of treatment.
+The goal of sciatica treatment is to relieve lower body pain and other symptoms that arise when the sciatic nerve becomes compressed.
+Nonsurgical treatment focuses on relieving symptoms and restoring mobility.
+Because no two cases of sciatica are alike, each treatment plan is customized to address the individual symptoms experienced by a patient.
+Symptoms can range from burning pain that courses through the buttocks and thighs, to weakness in a foot that makes walking difficult.
+This variance in symptoms means that communication between doctor and patient is critical in every stage of treatment.

 Conservative sciatica treatment comes first

 In most cases, conservative sciatica treatment is the initial recommendation for the pain, tingling, numbness or muscle weakness associated with sciatic nerve compression.
 Many sciatica patients experience enough relief in treating their symptoms to return to normal activity without requiring treatment.
 Bulging discs, herniated discs, osteoarthritis and other spine conditions that compress the sciatic nerve are often treated with a combination of the following conservative treatment methods:

 - Low-impact exercise to improve flexibility and cardiovascular health

 - Strengthening exercises to improve core strength